fcelda/nsec5-draft/nsec5.md

 {{RFC2136}}, {{RFC2181}}, {{RFC2308}}, {{RFC5155}}, and {{RFC7129}};
 and DNS terms in {{RFC7719}}.

+The reader should also be familiar with verifiable random functions (VRFs) as defined in [I-D.goldbe-vrf].

 The following terminology is used through this document:

 Base32hex: